How to Generate More Website Traffic

 Want to increase traffic to your website?
-The goal of this article is to help you build a cohesive strategy to do just that.
-Our intent is not to provide a comprehensive list of everything you should be doing, but rather to show some possibilities you can test so you'll see what works for you and your audience.
+This article aims to help you build a cohesive strategy to do just that.
+Our intent is not to provide a comprehensive list of everything you should be doing but rather to show some possibilities you can test so you'll see what works best for you and your audience.

 All website traffic is not created equal.
-You want high-quality traffic that is carefully targeted.
-High numbers are good, but unless that traffic converts, those high numbers are just vanity metrics.
-Here are some ways to increase website traffic.
+To step up your Inbound Marketing and associated Lead Generation, you want high-quality traffic that is carefully targeted.
+High numbers are good, but those high numbers are vanity metrics unless that traffic converts.
+Here are some ways to step up your digital marketing and increase website traffic.

 1. SEO: On-Page, Local, Technical

-Use your core target keywords in your headline, in your article or post, in your image file names, and make your URL SEO-friendly by using keyword synonyms.
+Use your core target keywords in your headline, article, or post, and image file names, and make your URL SEO-friendly by using keyword synonyms.

-Optimize for local search by including your city or state in your target keywords.
-Also optimize for mobile to aid those rankings.
-Images should have alt tags to improve their discoverability.
-Make meta descriptions and title tags easy to read and compose them so they don't get truncated (Google displays 155 characters of your meta description in search results).
+Optimize local search by including your city or state in your target keywords.
+Also, optimize for mobile to aid those rankings.
+Images should have effective alt tags to improve their discoverability.
+Make meta descriptions and title tags easy to read and compose so they don't get truncated (Google displays 155 characters of your meta description in search results).

 2. Social Media